 If you can’t find the books to buy, since they are out of print, be sure to check your local library.

 What other activities do you have for your kids to do at home?
+How about encouraging art on your fence for all your neighbors to see.

 This webpage may have affiliate links.
 See policy for more details.